 Overview of Tennessee Knife Laws

 Knives are an important tool for many people, and the laws governing them vary from state to state.
-In Tennessee, there are certain restrictions on what types of knives can be carried or possessed in public places.
-It is important to understand these laws so that you can stay within the law when carrying a knife.
+In Tennessee, there are no restrictions on what types of knives can be carried or possessed in public places, making it one of the most knife-friendly states.

 Definition of a Knife